xkalaj01/ipfixcol2/extra_plugins/intermediate/statistics/README.rst

 ===================================

 Intermediate plugin Statistics is intended to collect operational parameters, store them and provide way of their export.
-Data are stored in structures which are based on MIB module IPFIX-MIB, so most of the elements included in this MIB module are implemented in the internal structures as well.
+Data are stored in structures which are based on MIB module IPFIX-MIB (RFC6615), so most of the elements included in this MIB module are implemented in the internal structures as well.

-Currently there is only one submodule that can be used for data export, which is SNMP submodule.
+Currently there is only one submodule that can be used for data export, which is SNMP agent.
-This submodule uses Net-SNMP library, thus this library is needed to be installed for compilation of whole plugin.
-SNMP submodule uses snmpd-demon to receive and dispatch SNMP request, so snmp is also needed to be installed.
-After start the submodule registers to snmp-demon as AgentX, so there is no need to configure IP addresses or user accounts for SNMP communication inside of the plugin as the snmp-demon handles this itself.
+This agent uses Net-SNMP library, thus this library is needed to be installed for compilation of whole plugin.
+SNMP agent uses snmpd service to receive and dispatch SNMP request, so snmpd is also needed to be installed.
+After start the agent registers to snmpd service through AgentX protocol, so there is no need to configure IP addresses or user accounts for SNMP communication inside of the plugin as the snmpd service handles this itself.

-Net-SNMP library offers cache mechanism, which is also implemented in SNMP submodule.
+Net-SNMP library offers cache mechanism, which is also implemented in SNMP agent.
 Caches are used for storing information for export.
 These information are transferred from internal data structure every time the cache expires and new SNMP request appears.
 Timeout for cache expiration of each MIB table can be defined in configuration file.
 If you wish to get the most actual data from collector,